TheThingsNetwork/docs/_content/gateways/kerlink/setup.md

 ![Attach ethernet cable](kerlink-ethernet-connection.jpg)

-Attach the UTP cable attached to the Kerlink IoT Station to the “data & power Out” port of the power adapter.
+Attach the UTP cable attached to the Kerlink Wirnet Station to the “data & power Out” port of the power adapter.
 Connect the “data IN” port of the power adapter to your existing network.
 If you use PoE switches, the power adapter is not needed.

 ![Attach the PoE injector](utp-2.jpg)